 The Community Development Studies & Education Department supports the Federal Reserve System’s economic growth objectives by promoting community development in low- and moderate-income communities and fair and impartial access to credit in underserved markets.
 The department works closely with financial institutions, nonprofit organizations, and government agencies on public-private partnerships that result in increased affordable housing and community and economic development.
 The department assists financial institutions to understand their responsibilities under the federal Community Reinvestment Act (CRA).

 To learn more about community development at the Philadelphia Fed, watch this

 Rental Housing Affordability: This interactive tool enables users to examine trends in rental housing affordability in Third District states from 2010 to 2015.

-Consumer Credit Explorer (CCE): This interactive tool enables users to look at quarterly changes in credit use indicators from 2005 to 2015 and to compare indicators across different areas.
+Consumer Credit Explorer (CCE): This interactive tool enables users to look at quarterly changes in credit use indicators from 2005 to mid-2017 and to compare indicators across different areas.